 In an earlier post I made reference to the fact that something had finally forced me to get a French bank account, after two months of holding out.
 And it’s related to my being a cinephile: the movies.

 Many movies are effectively “imported” from the States and hence cost a lot more than they do back home.
-Indeed, a Sunday matinee at at least one place in Kansas City will only set you back about $4.25 – a little under 3 euros.
-For 4 times that sum – 11 euros – a seat can be had for the same movie in Paris.
+Indeed, a Sunday matinee in at least one place in Kansas City will only set you back about $4.25 — a little under 3 euros.
+For four times that sum — 11 euros — a seat can be had for the same movie in Paris.

 How do you fix this, especially if you love movies?
 Enter the UGC Pass Illimité, or “Netflix Live” as I like to call it.

 You pay 20 euros a month and get access every single day to any movie you want.
 For 10 euros more a month you can get tickets for two.

 You need to show your pass along with your ticket.
 The pass has a photo of you.
 You also can’t enter until 10 minutes before the séance (viewing/showing).
 Incidentally the “bon séance” the ticket taker says to me after tearing my ticket still sounds funny whereas “bon match” at a sporting event sounds totally normal.